zqmillet/JournalAnalysis/Readme.md

 2009      | 2.338         | 81             | 540        |
 2008      | 2.230         | 68             | 265        |

+There are 123 papers of [IEEE Transactions on Information Forensics and Security][TIFS] for statistics.

 The review time distribution of [IEEE Transactions on Information Forensics and Security][TIFS] is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnInformationForensicsAndSecurity.png)